 On “go” gently pull the child into a hug by lifting and pulling their hands towards you and then wrapping their arms around your neck.
-Smile, laugh, and be happy.
+Smile, laugh and be happy.

 Restrict the depth the infant goes underwater.
 Limit the water to only go up to their shoulders.
 Keep the infant’s face above water as you gently pull them into the water and into your embrace.

-4b) Turn around, and pass to wall.
+4b) Turn around, and pass to the wall.

 Parents and infants should remain close to the wall and not walk away.
 We want to do this entry more than one time.
 Ideally, we’ll do this entry 3-4 times.

-Grasp the infant like you’re holding a football (american) with thumbs pressed into the chest, and fingers wrapped around the back and sides. *see picture below:
+Grasp the infant like you’re holding a football (American) with thumbs pressed into the chest, and fingers wrapped around the back and sides. *see picture below:

-From this position, pull infant into your chest, and rotate them so your thumbs are pressing into their back, and your fingers are wrapped around their chest.
+From this position, pull the infant into your chest, and rotate them so your thumbs are pressing into their back, and your fingers are wrapped around their chest.
 The infant should be facing away from the parent and pointing to the wall.
 Do your verbal cue, “one, two, three, go.” and extend arms to the wall.
 Infant should grasp the edge of the pool on their own.

 Parent should then put their hands over the infant’s hands and help boost it out of the water into a seated position like we began with.